shjchou92/Hangman/README.md

 # Hangman
-Game of Hangman hard coded using turtle module.
+Game of Hangman coded using turtle module.